jsonfox/OneStats/README.md

 **DISCLAIMER**: This is meant to be a development tool, not a production application

-React-based Electron.js application scaffolded with Vite designed to fetch and parse bulk match data from the Riot API
+React-based Electron.js application scaffolded with Vite designed to fetch and parse bulk match data from the Riot API.
+All stats besides Games/Wins/Losses are per-match averages.

-## Download
+## Installation

+### Windows
+1. Download `onestats-windows.zip` from the releases page or by [clicking here](https://github.com/jthefox/OneStats/releases/download/v1.0.0/onestats-windows.zip)
+2. Unzip the downloaded archive
+3. In the extracted folder, run `OneStats.exe`

+### Mac/Linux
+1. Clone the repository to your local machine
+2. Inside the project, run `npm install`
+3. To simply use the application, run `npm start`
+4. To create a packaged build for your system, run `npm run aaabuild:mac` or `npm run build:linux` depending on your system

 ## Mock-up